-All meals are cooked on site by our catering team Keri and Gemma, who are employed through Devon Norse.
+All meals are cooked on site by our catering team Keri and Martina.
 Our school dinner menu follows strict nutritional guidelines laid down by Devon County Council and our aim is to encourage all children to enjoy eating healthy food by offering a range of choices including a daily salad bar with 6 options and fruit as well as a range of vegetable side dishes.
 Our puddings use lower sugar recipes and we often add hidden vegetables to our meals to ensure that children eat a varied diet and do not miss out on nutritional content because they do not like the vegetables served as side dishes.
 For example our desert cakes may contain courgette and beetroot may be used in chocolate puddings, as well as using vegetables in sauces.
 We use fruit from our school garden where possible, as well as fresh vegetables grown in school or sourced locally.

 We want our children to enjoy their mealtime experience.
 We encourage them to try different foods and eat a balanced meal, however we do not operate a policy of forcing children to finish meals as we believe that can lead to a lifelong dislike of eating specific types of food.

 We provide free school dinners for all children in Reception, Class 1 and Class 2.
 Once children move into Classes 3 and 4 school dinners are available for just £2.20 per day.
 Our two-week menu follows government nutritional standards and changes termly.
 We offer three or four healthy options each day including a main meal, a vegetarian option, a jacket potato and a school-made packed lunch.